 Rainbows

-A rainbow was formed above the school when sunlight hit a raindrop and the light was refracted, separating out the colors of the visible light spectrum.
+In this photo, the sky is overcast, with dense, dark gray clouds, but an opening reveals a patch of blue sky where the rainbow is visible, stretching over the building.
+This rainbow formed when sunlight hit a raindrop and the light was refracted, separating out the colors of the visible light spectrum.

 Bondurant